renderorange/daily_book/README.md

 ## see it in action

 The final outcome, the purpose for creating this script, can be seen at [https://twitter.com/_daily_book] [daily_book].
-Feel free to subscribe for some quality free book quotes, delivered right to your Twitter feed :)
+Feel free to subscribe for some quality free ebook quotes, delivered right to your Twitter feed :)

 ## unlicense